sheelasenga/WeatherAPIProject/README.md

 WeatherModel - This class contains the data types.

-WeatherCallManager - this class was used to make API requests and get a response back.
+WeatherCallManager - this class was used to make API requests and get response.

-WeatherAPIService - This class calls the deserialze method which is in the WeatherDTO class.
+WeatherAPIService - This class calls the deserialize method which is in the WeatherDTO class.

 WeatherTests - This class contains all the different tests of the service.